ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 - Unicode characters are broken, sometimes files don't show up.

-- Laggy input.

-- Icons and progressbar not correct in Windows Terminal.

 - Mouse support.

-- Alt+Enter for search maximizes the windoww.
+- Alt+Enter for search maximizes the window in WT.

-- Backspace doesn't always work.